-All layers in a PCB fabrication data set- a folder or archive - must use the same coordinate system.
-In other words, they must align or register as the layers in the physical PCB do.
-For example, the pads, drill holes, pads and solder mask openings of a pad stack must all have the same coordinates.
+All layers in a PCB fabrication data set must use the same coordinate system - the origin and orientation of the axes must be the same.
+Data in different layers then aligns: the pads, drill holes, pads and solder mask openings of a pad stack all have the same coordinates.

-Layers must not be offset, mirrored of flipped versus one another.
-This may seem obvious but unfortunately layers do not align in 1/3 of the data sets.
-The fabricator consequently cannot trust the alignment of the incoming data.
-This uncertainty interferes with fast and automatic processing; worse, it can lead to scrap with boards where wrong alignment is not obvious, such as very symmetric HF boards.
+This is obvious but unfortunately layers sometimes layers are flipped or origins shifted.
+The fabricator consequently cannot trust the incoming data and must reverse-engineer the layer alignment.
+Unfortunately.
+This uncertainty can lead to scrap with boards where wrong alignment is not obvious, such as very symmetric or HF boards.